nnyabe/text_processing_tool/library_management_system/README.md

 │                   ├── models/               # Contains the model classes for Books, Patrons, etc.
 │                   ├── views/                # Contains the JavaFX views (UI components like BookView, PatronView, etc.)
 │                   ├── utils/                # Contains utility classes like DatabaseConnection
-│                   └── Main.java             # Entry point for the application
+│                   └── HelloApplication.java             # Entry point for the application
 ├── resources/
 │   ├── com.example.library_management_system/                 # Contains all the FXML files for the views
 │       ├── add-book-view.fxml     # FXML for the book management view